 EmailTooltester is supported by readers like yourself.
 We may earn an affiliate commission when you purchase through our links.
 Of course, this won't increase the cost of your subscription.

 We’re all familiar with Google, but if you’re a business user, you’ve probably also come across Google Workspace at some stage, though you probably knew it by its former name: G Suite.

-What is G Suite, exactly?
+What is Google Workspace, exactly?

 This has made it popular with millions of small-to-medium businesses worldwide.
 Higher-level plans offering advanced archiving, security and administrative features have also made it an attractive choice for larger enterprises.

 The recent announcement of the shutdown of Google's G Suite Legacy account is causing a real backlash, potentially launching a class-action lawsuit.
 With users left in the lurch and angry, it's left many wondering: Is Google Workspace still a viable option?

 Find out as we take you through everything you need to know about the new Google Workspace pricing, to help you make a decision.

 Google Workspace Pricing: How much does it cost?

 Business Plus, which costs $18/user/month and comes with 5 TB of cloud storage and enhanced security; and Enterprise, with unlimited storage and advanced controls – you'll need to contact sales for a quote.